justincbagley/Teams-Attendance/README.md

 >
 > However, I am a husband and father and a newbie professor on the tenure track.
 I don't need
 > _any more_ obligations, or teaching- or technology-related taks, to consume my highly-prized
 > work time.
-I prefer to quickly write up my own code using `Bash`, `R`, or `python` because I
+I prefer to quickly write up my own CLI software code ([see here](https://gist.github.com/justincbagley/95cfaf9601b4af6f3afa93b4d2155abb)) using `Bash`, `R`, or `python` because I
-> find coding to be fun and rewarding and my results to often be fairly stable (often with
+> find coding to be fun and rewarding and my results to often be stable (with
-> limited learning curve, since I nearly _always_ document my code).
+> limited learning curve, since I _always_ document my code).

 ## Installation